 It all depends on your personal preferences.
 However, if you want to shoot at targets at various distances, you should consider the idea of purchasing a scope with variable magnification levels.

 If you are considering the idea of purchasing a scope under $500, then one of these three will be a good option.
-However, if we had to choose we say that the Bushnell Dusk and Dawn rifle scope would be the best option.
+However, if we had to choose we say that the No products found. would be the best option.

 With its ability to work great in low-light conditions and provide you with excellent reliability, this scope will definitely be a hunter’s best friend out in the field.
 If you are at the range more often than not, this will definitely be a scope worth trying out with rifles like the .308.